-2. Light or Neutral Tones Only
+2. Light or Neutral Tones, Please

 3. Keep it Organized

 This can’t be stressed enough!
 No working area, whether it’s in the office or at home, will be suitable for anyone if it’s not tidy and clean.
 If the papers are all over the place, the furniture blocks you from having ample leg room, and the desk is just too full of unnecessary objects, you’re bound to have a hard time finishing your tasks and responsibilities.
-As much as you can, organize your home office by putting in cabinets, shelves and storage spaces where you can place everything in the right order.
+As much as you can, organize your home office by installing cabinets, shelves and storage spaces where you can place everything in the right order.

-4. Keep Water Near
+4. Keep Water Close at Hand

 7. Incorporate a Standing Desk Converter